tlhumphrey2/EasyFastHPCCoAWS/README.md

 2015/06/29 added Can select HPCC Platform<br />
 2015/07/01 Fixed bug in calculation of globalMemorySize (in finalConfigureHPCC.sh)<br />
 2015/07/06 Fixed bug in setupCfgFileVariables.pl so path to HPCC Platform is correct when platform is 5.2 and above.<br />
+2015/07/07 Changed scripts to use private IPs instead of public.<br />
 The following is a conversion to markdown of the EasyFastHPCCOnAWS.pdf that is in this repository.

 # Easy Setup of Fast HPCC System on AWS